 Awara Onsen Station

 The city of Awara is famous as a hot spring resort.
-Check the official Awara City website for a list of recommended hot spring facilities.
+Check the official Awara City website for sightseeing, lodging and access information.

 Kaga Onsen Station

 Kaga is a large sprawling city that includes within its official boundaries many smaller towns, among them the famed hot spring resorts of Awazu, Yamashiro, Yamanaka, and Katayamazu.
-Check the Kaga & Hakusan website for recommended facilities.
 Natadera Temple is also a short bus ride from Kaga Onsen Station and is worth a visit for its gardens and its commanding views of Mount Hakusan.

 Kanazawa Station